 The rest of the field has been left to self seed and is flourishing with native wild orchids, ox-eye Daisy, cornflowers and poppies.
-The camping part of the acreage is set within the wildflower meadow with cut pathways leading to facilities and pitches.
+The campsite part of the acreage is set within the wildflower meadow with cut pathways leading to facilities and pitches.

 Lavandula × intermedia 'Grosso' is known for its deep purple flowers and powerful aroma which carries across the meadow as the plant releases oil from its leaves in the heat.
 The purple haze on the landscape starts in late May and gradually deepens over a few weeks.
 Governed by the weather we have seen a later bloom in more recent years.